simatec/ioBroker.backitup/docs/en/backitup.md

 The following steps should be used to use the adapter (if the v1 / v2 / v3 backup script was used, first delete everything (disable / delete data points / enum.functions / shell script and javascript!)

-## 3. Use Ftp, CIFS, Copy or Dropbox for the optional backup on a Nas?
+## 3. Use Ftp, CIFS, NFS, Copy or Dropbox for the optional backup on a Nas?

 - CIFS:
     - CIFS mount is not a problem on Linux.
     - It should be noted that cifs-utils is installed
     - The path under CIFS must always begin without "/" (eg: "Sharename/Path")
+    - Optionally, you can enable / disable whether the backups should be deleted from the NAS
+- NFS:
+	- NFS mount is not a problem on Linux.
+	- It should be noted that nfs-common is installed
+	- The path specification under NFS must always start without "/" (Ex: "Share name / path specification")
 	- Optionally, you can enable / disable whether the backups should be deleted from the NAS
 - FTP:
     - FTP is possible on all OS and serves as an alternative to the CIFS mount
     - The path under FTP must always begin with "/" (Ex: "/path")